Phant0Meow/FemWA-FlowEngine4Minds/README.md

 - Issues welcome!
 If you find a bug, let me know~
 - Pull Requests welcome!
 - Submit your own `.fems` scripts!
-That's a great contribution too~ (I just put my personal `debug-tool.fems` in the folder as an example haha.
+That's a great contribution too~ (I just put my personal `debug神器.fems` in the folder as an example haha.
 Feel free to try it~ But I'd recommend this script only for tricky, hidden bugs; otherwise I’ll worry about your Tokens — the two concurrent loops and multiple discussion rounds use a lot of tokens.
 Simple bugs probably suit other script flows better.
 Share yours!)